Proptech

 Key Insights: Users wanted easier access to insights, better networking tools, and a clearer understanding of community value.
 Many discovered Proptech Collective through platforms like Eventbrite instead of the website.
 Existing resources felt outdated, and users preferred interactive, searchable formats.
 Some were unclear about membership benefits and didn’t realize the organization had a global reach.

-After completing our user interviews, we synthesized insights using affinity mapping in Miro to uncover patterns and key themes.
-This process helped us make sense of the qualitative data and transform user feedback into actionable direction.
+After completing our user interviews, we synthesized insights using affinity mapping in Miro to identify patterns and key themes.
+This helped us turn qualitative feedback into actionable direction for design.

-Meet Dave: A 42-year-old founder of a mobile-first facility maintenance app and former CMO in construction.
+Meet Dave: To bring our findings to life, we created a primary persona.
+A 42-year-old founder of a mobile-first facility maintenance app and former CMO in the construction industry.

 Problem Statement